 Let’s move on.

-Step #3: Schedule your Shopping and Prep Day for the Week
+Step #3: Schedule Your Shopping and Prep Day for the Week

+For meal planning to succeed, you need to set aside time to shop for and prep the food for your meal ideas.
 And if you’re anything like me, you need to have something on the calendar and plan around it.

 I personally prefer hitting the grocery store first thing in the morning before it gets busy.

 As for the meal prep, I prefer to do that on a Tuesday or Thursday afternoon… when I know I only have two children at home with me, as opposed to three.

 Then again, I’m up early every day because I have small kids.
 And, yes, I am a stay-at-home mom, so my flexibility is different from someone working a 9-5 job.